Barada: Topography and source

 Throughout the arid plateau region east of Damascus, oases, streams, and a few minor rivers that empty into swamps and small lakes provide water for local irrigation.
 Most important of these is the Barada, a river that rises in the Anti-Lebanon Mountains and disappears into the desert.
 The Barada flows out of the karst spring of Ain al-Fijah, about 27 km north west of Damascus in the Anti-Lebanon Mountains, but its true source is Lake Barada, a small lake that is also a karst spring located about 8 km from Al-Zabadani.
 The Barada descends through a steep, narrow gorge named "Rabwe" before it arrives at Damascus, where it divides into seven branches that irrigate the Al Ghutah (الغوطة) oasis, the location of Damascus.
 Eventually the Ghouta reached a size of 370 square kilometers, although in the 1980s urban growth started replacing agricultural use with housing and industry.
-The river has suffered from severe drought in recent decades, mainly due to the lower rainfall rates and the large increase in the population in the area.
+The river has suffered from severe drought in the following decades, mainly due to the lower rainfall rates and the large increase in the population in the area.
 It also suffers from serious pollution, especially in the summer, when there is almost no flow and little water in the basin.

+In early 2026, the Barada river showed increased but unstable flow due to heavy rainfall, prompting precautionary measures in areas such as al-Otaybah within its drainage basin.
+Local authorities carried out channel cleaning to regulate water flow, prevent flooding, and support irrigation, as rising water levels from storms led to runoff and temporary surges in the river system.